 Did you know that wool should never be washed in laundry detergent which isn’t specifically for wool or silk?
 This is because the detergent you’d normally use for your cottons etc is too alkaline and over time will cause the wool fibres to break.
 Wool loves to be washed in a detergent with a low pH which is why there are special detergents for wool.

-Did you know that fabric conditioners are bad for wool?
+Did you know that fabric conditioners/softeners are really bad for wool?
 This is because fabric conditioners are designed to remove the static from synthetic fibres.
 Wool is a natural fibre and does not produce static.
-But more importantly, if you use fabric softener on wool, the fibres will absorb fabric conditioner which will then make it hard for the fibres to “breathe” and make wool very unhappy.
+But more importantly, if you use fabric softener on wool, the fibres will absorb it which will then make it hard for the fibres to “breathe” and make wool very unhappy.

 - Fill a tub with lukewarm water (no hotter than 30’c).

-- Swish it around a little and leave to soak for another hour or so.
+- Swish it around a little and leave to soak for an hour or so

-- Drain and replace with lukewarm water and a generous splash of vinegar (I use apple cider vinegar).
-The vinegar will remove any soap residue and also restore the wool back to its preferred pH which is slightly acidic.
+- Drain and refill the tub with cool water and a splash of vinegar (white or distilled).
+I use apple cider vinegar which is fine too.
+The vinegar will remove any soapy residue and restore the wool back to its preferred pH.
 Repeat the vinegary rinse until the water runs clear.
-For the final vinegar rinse, add some drops of essential oil to deter moths, these will all do the trick: lavender, cedar wood or tea tree.
+Add a couple of drops of essential oil to the final vinegar rinse.
+This is great for deterring moths, lavender, cedar wood or tea tree are all affective

-- Once the rug is completely dry, gently go through the wool with your fingers, teasing out any locks which might have flattened down and tease apart any locks which might have clumped together.
+- Once the rug is dry, go through the wool with your fingers and gently tease up any locks which might have flattened down and tease apart any locks which might have clumped together.
 I would not recommend brushing, read on to find out why.